 Why Optimize Your WordPress Blog For Pinterest?

-Even with an amazing Pinterest strategy on the platform itself.
+If you have your Pinterest strategy on the platform all planned out.
 There are still things you can optimize outside of Pinterest.
-To increase the engagement and sharing of the traffic from Pinterest you receive.
+That will increase your engagement, shares, and traffic from Pinterest.

 What does this mean?
 Well, it means you’ll need to consider adding Pinterest specific images.
-And other settings to your blog.
+And other settings to your blog posts.
 To get the greatest benefits from it.
 So your content can look good on all platforms that you use.

 Why Are These The Best Pinterest Plugins For WordPress?